doosmall/Sauron/README.md

-many happy thing will be happen.
+many happy things will happen.